fmhy/edit/Android-iOSGuide.md

 # ► Android Emulators

-**Warning** - Closed-source emulators (like Nox) contain intrusive ads and trackers, so it's best to use open-source options or android subsystems (like WSA or WayDroid).
+**Warning** - Closed-source emulators (like Nox) contain intrusive ads and trackers, so it's best to use open-source options or android subsystems (like WayDroid).

 ***